ENGAGE EARLY. ENGAGE OFTEN.

-To further support the benefits of involving patients in the medical product development process, CTTI published a financial model that can be used to estimate the value of patient engagement on key business drivers such as cost, risk, revenue, and time.
-It shows that patient engagement can have a considerable impact on the bottom line.
+To further support beneficial patient engagement, CTTI published a financial model that can be used to estimate the value of patient engagement on key business drivers such as cost, risk, revenue, and time—demonstrating that patient engagement can have a considerable impact on the bottom line.
 We also issued findings on the factors that sponsors and patient groups should consider when evaluating potential engagement activities.
 Having a clear example of how to calculate a return on investment is expected to support the broader uptake of patient engagement.

 Through this project, CTTI continues to explore ways to support effective engagement of patient groups, leading to higher quality, patient-focused, and efficient clinical trials.